ysmood/yaku/docs/readme.jst.md

 - When using with Babel and Regenerator, the unhandled rejection doesn't work.

-  > Because they use global directly and don't have a api to set the promise lib.
+  > Because they use global directly and don't have a api to set the Promise lib.
   > You have to import Yaku globally too: `require("yaku/lib/global");`.

 - Better long stack trace support?